 I can’t claim to have influenced Will Clarke .
 But he is definitely one of the pantheon.

 This year I have decided to truly dropout over the summer.
 Two weeks of quiet reading await me.

 I’ve been having trouble managing my weight ever since I gave up cigarettes.
 And that was in 1992!
 Or perhaps I should say I’ve been having trouble managing sugar since I gave up cigarettes?

 It’s kif-kif as they say in Algerian Arabic .

 When I gave up cigarettes I started to eat a lot.
 I put on eight kilos within a year.
 And without really noticing I lost my mojo.
 I moved from being a relatively successful teacher training professional to being a simple teacher, luckily with tenure.
 It could have been worse.

-After ten years in the doldrums (where I replaced professional success with wife and family so all was not lost) I managed to slim down again in 2006.
+After twelve years in the doldrums (where I replaced professional success with wife and family so all was not lost) I managed to slim down again in 2006.
 The reward was immediate.
 I felt bright again and started behaving brightly once more.
 The new self confidence led me to become head of my university department.
 But then I got fat and once more I slowed down mentally and mediocrity returned with a vengeance.